 Brand reputation management provides the following:

-- It gives a fair accurate estimate about public perception of brand through data from social media and day to day life of people.
+- It gives a fair accurate estimate of public perception of the brand through data from social media and day to day life of people.

 - It helps an organization to be aware of any misinformation, circulating which might be hampering the image of a brand.

-- It is able to forecast the success or failure of product in the long run.
+- It is able to forecast the success or failure of a product in the long run.

 Future of brand reputation management and its challenges lying ahead

 Brand analysis will be adopted by every form of business in the future since it provides such paramount data.
 Analyzing the data enables the business to rectify/improve its services and marketing strategies, which will only help it to compete with others in the market.
 As for the challenges, the data will keep on increasing which will make it difficult to organize and deduce useful analysis from it.
 Also, the corporate branding will require painstaking effort since its theme has to be universal across the diversified culture around the world.

 These are tools, which aid in building an effective brand strategy.
 Most of them work online.
 Some are available as an application, providing statistics from a plethoric amount of online data in an organized manner, thereby making it easier to analyze and form future strategies.
 A decade ago, the primary focus was on brand marketing, which relied heavily on mediums other than the Internet.
 But now with the growth of social media, brand monitoring tools are inevitably going to be a vital part of online branding.
 In the following section, five such tools are described, which invariably help in defining brand identity guidelines.